Something went wrong

 Propane vs. Natural Gas vs. Heating Oil: Orange Home Heating Fuel Comparison

-Homes have a host of fuels to choose from when it comes to heating.
-Natural Gas is the preferred choice in Orange, used by 4,725,574 or 61% of homeowners.
-The next most popular primary heating fuel for Orange households is Electricity, used by 1,365,710 homes (18%).
-The remaining homes are heated with Heating Oil (14%), Propane (5%), Other (1%), and Wood (1%).
+Families have a choice of fuels that can be used when it comes to heating.
+Natural Gas is the most common choice in Orange, used by 4,725,574 or 61% of households.
+The next most popular primary heating fuel for Orange homeowners is Electricity, used by 1,365,710 homes (18%).
+The other homes are heated with Heating Oil (14%), Propane (5%), Other (1%), and Wood (1%).

 Orange County Residential Primary Home Heating Fuel (in Number of Households)